 The City of Huntington and Cabell County, West Virginia are the second pair of municipalities currently in discovery in order to go to trial.
 Judge Polster will set the discovery and trial schedule.

 Opioids are prescription narcotics possessing properties similar to opium and heroin.
 While opioids can ease pain, they also can create an addictive euphoric high in users.

-Purdue Pharma, Endo, Janssen and other drug manufacturers are facing dozens of civil actions currently pending in state and federal courts.
-The defendants in many suits manufacture market and sell prescription opioid pain medications, including brand-name drugs: OxyContin; Hysingla ER; Nucynta, Actiq; Opana/Opana ER; Percodan; and Percocet.
+Purdue Pharma, Endo, Mallinckrodt, Teva, Janssen, Cardinal, McKesson, AmerisourceBergen, CVS and Walgreens and other drug manufacturers and distributors are facing civil actions filed by more than 3,000 jurisdictions in state and federal courts.
+The defendants in many suits manufacture market and sell prescription opioid pain medications, including brand-name drugs: OxyContin®; Hysingla® ER; Nucynta®; Actiq®; Opana®/Opana® ER; Percodan®; and Percocet®.

 Led by member attorney Linda Singer, a former Attorney General for the District of Columbia, Motley Rice is lead counsel for the first jurisdictions to file complaints in the most recent wave of litigation against pharmaceutical companies regarding the opioid crisis – the City of Chicago and Santa Clara County.
 Both jurisdictions filed litigation in 2014 against five pharmaceutical companies, alleging deceptive marketing that misled the public about the drugs’ highly addictive properties.

-The Chicago suit was the first opioid-related case to survive motions to dismiss, as well as the only such case to enter discovery.
+The Chicago suit was the first opioid-related case to survive motions to dismiss, as well as enter discovery.

 Experience Representing Government Entities